nubunto/drawer/README.md

 `d.[name].addEventListener(event, fn)`
 --------------------------------------
 Will register the `event` with the `fn` as callback in the `canvas` element of the Drawer object.

+# TODO
+* Make an proxy for an easy-to-work-with object for drawing
+* Stop pretending we live a standards complying world and add more checks and polyfills